Charles Camosy, Ph.D.

 Dr. Rita George-Tvrtkovic,

 has published Christians, Muslims, and Mary: A History

 (Paulist Press, April 2018),

 She is the director of Interreligious Dialogue at the University, and a former director of the Chicago Archdiocese Office for Ecumenical and Interreligious Affairs.

 Situated at the heart of the University, Benedictine's College of Liberal Arts provides students with unparalleled access to innovative, in-depth instruction in the humanities and social sciences.
 Our classes and programs emphasize rigorous, engaged learning, preparing students to live and work in a rapidly-changing world by cultivating their critical thinking skills and their abilities of self-expression.

-Please explore our site to learn more about the majors, minors, and graduate programs offered by the College of Liberal Arts, as well as about its many unique programs and opportunities for interdisciplinary study.
+Please explore our site to learn more about the majors, minors, and graduate programs offered by the College of Liberal Arts, as well as about its many unique programs, like the Artist in Residence program, and opportunities for interdisciplinary study.
 You can also find information about the College's departments and faculty, with additional details about course offerings, degree requirements, and special events.
 Click here to view information on the course related charges.